skyler-stewart/ModelFitting/README.md

 # Model Fitting

-This is a command line program for model fitting with full factorial models of two factors.
+This is a command line program for model fitting.
+We currently support full factorial designs of two factors.
 Factors may have any number of discrete levels.

 Parameter optimization uses scipy least squares optimization: https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html